 As a provider of products and services for the severely and chronically ill, we are relatively independent of economic cycles.
 The diversification into four business segments, which operate in different segments of the health care market, and the global footprint further minimize the Group's risk profile.
-Our experience, as well as our strong market position, serve as a solid basis for a reliable assessment of risks.
-At the same time, we will continue to take advantage of Supervisory Board the wideranging opportunities for sustainable growth and expansion that the health care market offers to the Fresenius Group.
+Our many years of experience, as well as our regularly leading market position, serve as a solid basis for a realistic assessment of risks.

+At the same time, we will continue to take advantage of the wide-ranging opportunities for sustainable growth and expansion that the health care market offers to the Fresenius Group.